harryheros/OsNova/README.md

 bash <(curl -sSL https://raw.githubusercontent.com/harryheros/LinuxTools/main/super/autolinux.sh) -u 24

-Install Ubuntu 22.04:

-bash <(curl -sSL https://raw.githubusercontent.com/harryheros/LinuxTools/main/super/autolinux.sh) -u 22

 ---

 ⚠ DATA LOSS WARNING

-This script will completely erase the primary system disk and reinstall the operating system.
+This tool will completely erase the primary system disk and reinstall the operating system.

-All existing partitions, filesystems, and data will be permanently destroyed.
+All existing data will be permanently destroyed.

-Use with caution.
+Use only on systems you own or are authorized to manage.

 ---